lewis103/Homework--2/README.md

 for loop is complete the program compares add (which is now the sum of all the divisors of the entered number) and compares it to the original number entered.
 If they are equal then you have found a perfect number

+Examples:

+perfect (6)
+you found a perfect number!!
+perfect (9)
+That number is not perfect...